Click on image to view the exhibit

 The United States has compensated soldiers who were injured while fighting for their country since the Revolutionary War.
 It was not until after the Civil War, however, that the government established the first federally funded program, the National Homes for Disabled Volunteer Soldiers (NHDVS), to care for Veterans who served during times of war.
-VA History Office Intern Kara Wheeler has complied a collection of early 20th century postcards, images, and newspaper clippings to capture the architecture and community during the time when Civil War era Veterans participated in VA’s story.
+VA History Office Intern Kara Wheeler has complied a collection of early 20th century postcards, images, and newspaper clippings to capture the architecture and community for Civil War-era Veterans in this exhibit.

 By Kara Wheeler